sha-pizza/JAVApractice/README.md

 1. connect to server / as localhost:5901 / and input "vncserver"

 <img src="/img/w11vnc1.PNG" width="50%">

 2. open server with tightVNC / and download VScode

 <img src="/img/w11vnc2.PNG" width="50%">

-3. pull from your own github accound / get your previous files!!
+3. pull from your own github account / get your previous files!!

 <img src="/img/w11vnc3.PNG" width="50%">

+now you can write a code on your server ᕕ( ᐛ )ᕗ

 ---------------------------------------
 # 190509 week10 inclass